-Midcoast Sports Hall of Fame announces 2024 inductees
+Midcoast Sports Hall of Fame Announces 2024 Inductees

 Matt Lash is a 1993 graduate of Medomak Valley High School where he was a varsity letter winner in basketball and track.
 He went on to the University of Maine at Machias where he was a four year letter winner in basketball, being selected as team captain his senior year.

-Lash has served on the MPA Wrestling Committee as chairman and also on the Basketball Tournament Committee.
-Lash is the longest serving athletic administrator in Medomak Valley history.
+Lash has served on the Maine Principal’s Association wrestling committee as chairman and also on the basketball tournament committee.
+Lash is the longest serving athletic administrator in MVHS history.

 Leon Oliver

-Leon Oliver is a 1982 graduate of Lincoln Academy, where he was a varsity letter winner in cross country golf and basketball.
-In basketball twice he scored 40 points in a game.
+Leon Oliver is a 1982 graduate of Lincoln Academy, where he was a varsity letter winner in cross country, golf, and basketball.
+In basketball he scored 40 points in a game on two occasions.
 During his junior year he was the second leading scorer in the Mid Maine Conference.

 Most of Oliver’s accomplishments came in golf.
 He qualified for states three out of four years in high school.
 At age 15 he was the youngest ever Wawenock Golf Club champion.
 He won three other Wawenock Club titles before turning pro at age 20.
-Oliver holds four course record scores at Lemon Bay GC, Wawenock GC, Bath GC and Sheepscot Links GC.
+Oliver holds four course record scores at Lemon Bay, Wawenock, Bat, and Sheepscot Links.

 He has won two Maine Chapter Golf Championships in 1998 & 1999, two Maine Pro Championships in 1994 & 2004, was Maine Chapter Player of the Year in 2017, three Pro Senior Championships.
 In 2022